Skip to main content

 Peloton Interactive, Inc. DBA PelotonFranklin Park94Closure

-The biggest impact was at Peloton Interactive, Inc. DBA Peloton at its Franklin Park facility, reporting 94 affected workers.
+The most significant filing came from Peloton Interactive, Inc. DBA Peloton at its Franklin Park facility, reporting 94 affected workers.

 Trend & Outlook